Our latest news : July 2018

-Phase 1 to partly rebuild and stabilise the perimeter wall took place between 9th and 11th May.
+Phase 1 (part 1) to partly rebuild and stabilise the perimeter wall took place between 9th and 11th May.
 Thirty-five bags of traditional lime putty mortar from Chards of Bristol were used to refurbish 30 feet of wall.
 Eleven volunteers from the Friends of Poets’ Walk and Clevedon Civic Society took part, working for a total of over 90 hours.

 Funding from Clevedon Civic Society has enabled us to start re-building and consolidating the ruined perimeter wall.
 The above photos show Civic Society Environment Group members working with Friends of Poets’ Walk in preparing the site.

 The following photographs show our work on the Wain’s Hill Gun Battery site from January 2016 to October 2017.